 Sometimes a pair of printed parts need to fit together for the final application.
 In these cases, you are recommended to have gaps of at least .015″ [0.4mm] (±.008″ [0.2 mm] of tolerance of each part) between the interface areas that should fit together, in order to ensure correct assembly.

-Assembly parts that are printed together should have a minimum clearance of 0.7 mm.
-Parts with very thick walls above 50 mm should have a higher gap in order to ensure proper performance.
+Assembly parts that are printed together should have a minimum clearance of 0.027″ (0.7 mm).
+Parts with very thick walls above 2″ (50 mm) should have a higher gap in order to ensure proper performance.

 Parts larger than the maximum build size can be printed with Multi Jet Fusion by splitting them into different parts.
 They can then be joined together by gluing, welding, or by pin inserts.
 If you plan to glue parts together, you are recommended to include interlocking features such as those shown in the pictures below: as a guide to position the parts, to help them to bond together, and to facilitate the gluing process.
 Remember to leave an additional space of .004″ [0.1mm] – .008″ [0.2mm] between parts for the glue, in addition to the minimum spacing between parts printed as assemblies (see above).
 At F3DP we utilize a specialized software called Magics that allows us to very easily and quickly split parts to make glue joints as needed.
 We offer this for free to our customers and can work with you to make sure you original design intent is maintained.

-We recommend using Bob Smith Industries Maxi-Cure™ / Insta-Set™ glue for assembling HP MJF parts.
+We recommend using Loctite HY4070 glue for assembling HP MJF parts.
+Here is a 3D Printing Glue Strength Guide.

 A customer requested to know how well our standard glue joint would hold up to repeated shock loads.
 We devised this simple test to prove out the strength of a HP MJF glue joint as well as do a metal vs Nylon wear test at the same time.
 Here are the results of that testing we are including in this HP Multi-Jet Part Design Guide:

-When designing long (over 6″ [152mm]) and twisting (more than one 90 deg turn) passages for things like compressed air or vacuum it is recommended to keep the minimum diameter of the passage to .1875″ if at all possible.
+When designing long (over 6″ [152mm]) and twisting (more than one 90 deg turn) passages for things like compressed air or vacuum it is recommended to keep the minimum diameter of the passage to .1875″ if at all possible (the bigger the better).
 To remove material from narrow ducts, consider designing and printing a strip or a chain through the duct.
 When the parts have been printed, you can pull out the chain to dislodge most of the material.
 Any remaining material can be removed by the normal cleaning process.
-If duct work is small in diameter or complex in routing its recommended to consult with F3DP on its design to incorporate more advanced best practices in to the design.
+If duct work is small in diameter or complex in routing its recommended to consult with F3DP on its design to incorporate more advanced best practices (clean out ports) into the design.

 Multi Jet Fusion parts are made of thermoplastic materials and can be re-melted and re-formed once printed.
 Heat-staking and ultrasonic installed inserts are recommended for thermoplastic materials; however, pressin, self-threading and expansion inserts may also be used in some applications.
 The following information is being provided in this HP Multi-Jet Part Design Guide to help you with selecting the proper insert for your application: